 As any side effects or pain begins to subside, you should start to feel gradually better every day and feel close to normal after 1 week.

 3 Weeks After the Procedure

 Many patients resume work and light functions after 1 to 3 weeks, depending on how they feel and what their surgeon recommends.
-But it is generally recommended that you avoid any heavy lifting or strenuous exercise for at least 3 weeks.
+It is generally recommended that you avoid heavy lifting or strenuous exercise for at least 3 weeks.

 Scarring is unavoidable when it comes to surgical procedures, but any noticeable scarring should fade with time.
 The incisions are tactically made so that undergarments and swimsuits can conceal most scarring.
-In order to minimize the scars further, Dr Vijay and his staff will give you detailed instructions on techniques that you can use to maximize the chances of excellent healing.
+To minimize the scars further, Dr. Vijay and his staff will give you detailed instructions on techniques that you can use to maximize the chances of excellent healing.

-Your breast revision cost include anesthesias, facility fees, surgeon fees, implant fees and, postoperative garments.
+Your breast revision cost includes anesthesias, facility fees, surgeon fees, implant fees and postoperative garments.
 The price of your procedure will be discussed during your consultation once a surgical plan has been created.

 Prescription medications are available for patients to relieve discomfort while they recover.
 After the first few days, many patients switch to over-the-counter medications and slowly require less medication as they heal.